top of page

 Besides to ljipaaisykje, the other hip and happening thing to do at the grasslands, especially for high-school kids, is roaming the land with a leaping pole to jump ditches and trenches.
 Now, how cool is that?

-The activity is called to fierljeppe in Mid-Frisian language, and literally translates as 'to far-leap'.
-Notice, by the way, the similarities between ljip (peewit/lapwing), ljeppe and 'to leap'.
-It's called klootstockspringen in region Eiderstedt in Nordfriesland, Kluvstock-Springen in Land Wursten, pultstockspringen or padstokspringen in region Ostfriesland, and stavspring in southwest Jutland, where the pole is called æ kluestaw.
+The activity is called to fierljeppe in the Mid-Frisian language, and literally translates to 'to far-leap'.
+It is called klootstockspringen on the peninsula of Eiderstedt in the region of Nordfriesland, Kluvstock-Springen in the region of Land Wursten, pultstockspringen or padstokspringen in the region of Ostfriesland, and stavspring in the region of southwest Jutland, where the pole is called æ kluestaw.
 The trick is not to fall in the water, and at the same time to stretch your limits by jumping each time an even broader trench or ditch.
-If you make it home dry, you didn't grasp the essence of this activity.
+If you make it home dry, you did not grasp the essence of this activity.
 Try again!

 to fierljeppe - to leap far